snip3rnick/PyHardwareMonitor/README.md

 The purpose of this layer is the ability to provide extensive typing information and additional utilities around the LibreHardwareMonitorLib.

+> NOTE: Python must have **admin privileges** for `HardwareMonitor` to be able to access all available sensors properly!

 ## Prerequisites
 - Python 3.6+